LaudateCorpus1/lets-color-skill/README.md

             ```
             The first thing we create is the payload, which is nothing more than a `Map<String, Object>`.
             We populate the required attributes with our coloring page information.
 After that, we generate the
-            `SendRequestDirective` through the `SendRequestDirectiveBuilder`, specifying that we want to use the
+            `StartConnectionDirective` through the `StartConnectionDirectiveBuilder`, specifying that we want to use the
-            connection name PRINT.
-Then we put the payload and token into the builder and that's it!
+            connection uri `connection://AMAZON.PrintPDF/1`.
+Then we put the input and token into the builder and that's it!
             Our response is completely ready to be sent to Alexa, so it can be forwarded to HP Printer Skill.

-            Alexa will ask us if we want to print the document using *HP Printer Skill*, and after we agree to use it,
+            Alexa will ask us if we want to print the document using *HP Printer Skill*.
+After we agree to use it,
-            if you're linked, the HP Printer Skill will send a card with a link for on-boarding.
+            if you are not linked, the HP Printer Skill will send a card with a link for on-boarding.
 There we can set our
             printer email address.
 But if you're already linked, the document will be sent successfully to the HP Printer
             Skill which will do its job, which is print our coloring page!